jefferywmoore/CISSP-Study-Resources/README.md

-## CISSP
+## CISSP Study Resources
-CISSP Study Material and Resources
+Material and Resources pursing CISSP Certification (Updated Feb.
+2022)

 This is my compilation of resources, study materials, notes, and advice I have gathered, working towards certification.
 No compilation is exhaustive, but my goal is to put together information that will be useful and encouraging to others undertaking this effort.